aspose-total/Aspose.Total-Products/total/en/net/conversion/cgm-to-md/_index.md

 ---
 title: Convert CGM to MD via C# API
 description: C# API to Convert CGM File to MD without using Microsoft Excel or Adobe Reader
-url_ignore: /net/conversion/cgm-to-md/
 family: total
 platformtag: net
 feature: conversion
 informat: CGM
 outformat: MD
-otherformats: TXT ODS EXCEL SXC DIF XLTX XLSM TSV CSV XLTM XLAM XLT
+otherformats: TXT ODS EXCEL SXC DIF XLTX XLSM TSV CSV XLTM XLAM XLT IMAGE
 ---
 {{< blocks/products/pf/feature-page-wrap >}}
 {{< blocks/products/pf/feature-page-header h1="C# API to Render CGM to MD" h2="Export CGM File to MD via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}
-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert CGM file to MD within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export CGM to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to MD.
+With Aspose.Total for .NET, converting CGM files to MD (Markdown) format within .NET, C#, ASP.NET, and VB.NET applications becomes effortless.
+The conversion process involves two simple steps, leveraging the capabilities of Aspose.PDF for .NET and Aspose.Cells for .NET Spreadsheet Programming API.

+To begin, using Aspose.PDF for .NET, you can export CGM files to XLSX (Excel) format.
+Aspose.PDF for .NET provides a powerful API for working with PDF documents and offers comprehensive functionality for seamless CGM to XLSX conversion.

+Once you have the XLSX file, the next step involves utilizing Aspose.Cells for .NET.
+This Spreadsheet Programming API allows you to easily convert XLSX to MD (Markdown) format.
+Aspose.Cells for .NET offers a wide range of features and tools to manipulate and process Excel files, making the XLSX to MD conversion smooth and efficient.
 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}